jinyuan-zhang/jinyuan-zhang.github.io/_pages/about.md

 I am advised by Prof. [Joel Peress](https://faculty.insead.edu/joel-peress/) (chair), [Itamar Drechsler](https://sites.google.com/site/idrechsl/) and [Guillaume Vuillemey](https://sites.google.com/site/idrechsl/).

-I am on the job market and will be available for interviews at the 2021 AFA meeting.
+I am on the job market and available for virtual interviews at the 2021 AFA annual meeting.

 <!--
 I received my Bachelor’s Degree in Risk Management Science at the Chinese University of Hong Kong, and Master's Degree in Statistics at the University of British Columbia.